philburk/hmsl/docs/build.md

 * Run the application.
 It will open a terminal window.
 * Enter:   include fth/make_hmsl.fth
 * It will compile HMSL and save a new pforth.dic.
-* Close the terminal window.
+* Close the terminal window by entering:  BYE
 * The next time you run the application, it will initialize HMSL.

 ### Packaging a Release for Mac OS